knewplay/book-programming-essential/toolset/tools.md

 1. As someone learning a new programming language, googling can help you find tutorials, guides and online courses to expand your knowledge.
 2. If you come across the use of a function in a tutorial, and would like to see more examples of that function being used, then googling for examples is a great idea.
-3. When you compile or run your code, errors are inevitable, and copy-pasting the error message will often lead you to either a blog post solving the error, a discussion forum where others have faced the same issue and found solutions, or most commonly, a Q&A website such as Stack OverFlow.
+3. When you compile or run your code, errors are inevitable, and copy-pasting the error message will often lead you to either a blog post solving the error, a discussion forum where others have faced the same issue and found solutions, or most commonly, a Q&A website such as Stack Overflow.
 However, do not forget to read and try to understand the error message yourself before automatically copy-pasting it.
 4. Just like when learning a new programming language, there may be a new library that you must use.
 Learn more about the library by googling it.

 ### How to google